Dynatrace/OneAgent-SDK-for-Python/README.md

 <a name="help--support"></a>
 ## Help & Support

+**Support policy**

-The Dynatrace OneAgent SDK for Python is fully supported by Dynatrace.
+The Dynatrace OneAgent SDK for Python has GA status.
+The features are fully supported by Dynatrace.

+For detailed support policy see [Dynatrace OneAgent SDK help](https://github.com/Dynatrace/OneAgent-SDK#help).

 <a name="documentation"></a>
 <a name="read-the-manual"></a>